ariatemplates/usermanual/src/latest/widgets/aria_widgets_lib/list.md

 Title: List
+Category: Widgets

 List widget is a container widget which can hold a list of selectable items.

 The simple way to add List widget to your application is as follows

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/widgets/list/Snippet.tpl?tag=wgtListSnippet1&lang=at&outdent=true'></script>

 The whole list of configuration parameters is available in [ListCfg bean](http://ariatemplates.com/api/#aria.widgets.CfgBeans:ListCfg).